MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 With data loss prevention policies in place, you can be relatively liberal with your sharing settings for a given site and rely on data loss prevention to enforce your governance requirements.
 This provides a friendlier user experience and avoids unnecessary restrictions that users might try to work around.

-For detailed information about data loss prevention, see [Overview of data loss prevention](/office365/securitycompliance/data-loss-prevention-policies).
+For detailed information about data loss prevention, see [Learn about data loss prevention](/microsoft-365/compliance/dlp-learn-about-dlp).

 **Sensitivity labels**